cecilia-lin/RecipeProject/README.md

 Since the **p-value** that we found **(0.002)** is less than the significance level of  0.05, we **reject the null hypothesis**.
 People do not rate all the recipes on the same scale, and they tend to rate sugary recipes lower.
 One plausible explanation for this founding could be that people are concerned with health risks relating to sugary recipes, such as diabetes.

 ## Framing a Prediction Problem
+We plan to **predict average rating of a recipe** which would be a **classification problem** since we can treat rating as a ordinal categorical variable if we round the average rating so that we only have [1, 2, 3, 4, 5] as possible values.
+To address our prediction problem, we will build a multi-class classifier since our average ratings have 5 possible values that the model will predict from.

+We chose the average rating of a recipe as a response variable because it is a good representation of the overall rating of a recipe.
+We have also previously found significant correlation between rating and sugary recipes, which are recipes with proportion of sugar higher than the average proportion of suagr, so we may be able to predict the rating through the proportion of sugar.

+To evaluate our model, we will use the f1 score instead of accurary, because the distribution for the ratings are heavily skewed left with most ratings concentrated in the higher ratings (4-5).
+This means that there are more recipes with higher average ratings.
+If we use accuracy, the model's performance may be misleading due to the imbalanced classes.

+The information we have prior making our prediction are all the columns in the `rating` dataset, which are listed in the introduction section.
+All those columns are features relating to the recipes themselves, thus we would have access to it even though no one has made a rating and review on them.

 ## Baseline Model
+For our baseline model, we are utilizing a random forest classifier with
+- features: prop_sugar, is_dessert,
+- prop_sugar is quantitative, numerical
+-is_dessert is nominal
+- transformation: one hot encoded the is_dessert boolean values to make f1 score: 0.89665

+current model is decent for ratings with more data
+- most recipes have 4 or 5 ratings
+- but not as good for ratings with less data
+- accurate for 4 / 5 rating but not for those rated lower

 ## Final Model

+is_dessert
+- we made a bar graphs and see that higher rating such as 4 and 5 recipes has less dessert recipes

+- standardscaler for minute
+recipes took longer have medicore ratings rating of 2 or 3 have difference in the minutes
+- standardize to guarantee that they are in a comparable range

+-robust scaler for calories
+  -doesnt take account for outliers, make sure it does not -recipes with higher rating has less caloreies

+- submitted (When the recipe is being submitted)
+  - convert to years, most submited in 2012
+  - newer recipes has lower ratings notice trend between years and rating
+  -robust to others

+prop_sugar
+- when we look at the hypothesis testing prior tells us that people tend to rate recipes with high prop_sugar tend lower

+we use randomforestclassier and gridsearch to tune the hyperparameters

+how is it improvement
+- improve for each of the categories (Compare the two models)

 ## Fairness Analysis
+test statistic: low calories: ones below the median high calories: ones above medians
+- the difference of precision between the two groups